 From Krabi to Koh Lanta

 Travelling from Krabi to Koh Lanta is either by mini van or ferry.
 The mini van tickets can be bought from Krabi bus station directly or booked either through a travel agent or own hotel.
-The shared van drops off passengers at their Koh Lanta hotel and if booked through travel agent or hotel the van will pick up passengers from their hotel in Krabi.
+The shared van drops off passengers at their Koh Lanta hotel and if booked through a travel agent or hotel the van will pick up passengers from their hotel in Krabi.
 Travelling time is about 2 hours.

 Getting to Koh Lanta from Krabi Klong Jilad Pier by ferry is an option only available in high season from November to April.